Getting Kids to Eat Healthy Food

 Now consider broccoli.
 I do not like it boiled to death the way that I had it served to me as a child in the school cafeteria.
 But my mom boiled hers just a little bit, and it was yummy.
 When I grew up and started doing the cooking, I cooked it like mom did and it was good.

 But I found out years later that using fresh broccoli instead of frozen is 10 times more delicious.
 And then I discovered it….roasted broccoli.
 Oh my, there is not much better in this world.
 I put a little olive oil on it, salt and pepper, crushed garlic, and a little grated parmesan cheese.
 Put it in a 400-degree oven until it’s bright green and just a tiny bit browned on the tips.
 Click here for a recipe.

 It is out of this world tasty.
-I don’t think I have a single child who doesn’t gobble this up.
+There’s not a single child who doesn’t gobble this up.
 I even have kids begging their parents to buy broccoli to eat at home.
-I promise you if you don’t give up on fruits and vegetables, you will learn to love many things and you will be able to teach your kids to love them too.
+If you don’t give up on fruits and vegetables, you will learn to love many things and you will be able to teach your kids to love them too.

-We learned to like Swiss chard, sweet potatoes, squashes and many many other healthy vegetables and our bodies are so much better for it.
+Our family learned to like Swiss chard, sweet potatoes, squashes and many many other healthy vegetables and our bodies are so much better for it.
 I think more clearly, have more energy, fewer mood swings and a myriad of other amazing health benefits.
 I eat an average of 10 servings of fruits and vegetables a day in a wide variety of colors for different nutrients.
-I eat lots of raw produce as well.
+Much of the produce I eat is raw.
 I enjoy it now that I’ve learned to prepare things the way I like them.

 Don’t nag kids to eat healthy food